 19 “And take heed, lest you lift your eyes to heaven, and when you see the sun, the moon, and the stars, all the host of heaven, you feel driven to worship them and serve them, which Yahweh your Elohim has given to all the peoples under the whole heaven as a heritage.”

 It is natural for men to want to observe the movements of the sun, the moon and the stars.
 The sun brings warmth, and helps our crops to grow.
 The moon and the stars shine beautifully at night, and help guide the movements of ships.
-It is so natural to worship and serve the movements of these heavenly bodies that festivals in honor of these things are found in cultures all over the world (i.e., “all the people under the whole heaven”).
-However, because Yahweh did not command us to keep these festival days, He considers them to be idolatrous, and if we insist on observing these festival days even though He told us not to, He considers us to be idolaters.
+It is so natural to worship and serve the movements of these heavenly bodies that feasts in honor of these things are found in cultures all over the world (i.e., “all the people under the whole heaven”).
+However, because Yahweh did not command us to keep these feast days, He considers them to be idolatrous, and if we insist on observing these feast days even though He told us not to, He considers us to be idolaters.

 We need to remember that Yahweh is in the heavens, and we are here on earth.
 Yahweh has a different perspective on things than we do.
-It can sometimes be very difficult for us to understand, or to accept, but the Torah is clear that Yahweh does not permit us to establish new festival days of our own; and that if we attempt to do so, there will be extreme consequences.
+It can sometimes be very difficult for us to understand, or to accept, but the Torah is clear that Yahweh does not permit us to establish new feast days of our own; and that if we attempt to do so, there will be extreme consequences.

 In Exodus 32, we read about the infamous episode with the Golden Calf.

 4 And he received the gold from their hand, and he fashioned it with an engraving tool, and made a molded calf.
 Then they said, “This is your god, O Israel, that brought you out of the land of Egypt!”

 5 So when Aharon saw it, he built an altar before it.
 And Aharon made a proclamation and said, “Tomorrow is a feast to Yahweh.”